dejoy-io/mini-apps-docs/README.md

 # About the Platform
- Dejoy Mini Apps is a technology created by the developers of the famous messenger Dejoy.
+ DeJoy Mini Apps is a technology created by the developers of the famous messenger DeJoy.
 Its main purpose is to provide developers with a more flexible communication channel with  users.

 It may seem unclear, but Mini Apps are not self-served services.
-The first thing to note is, technically, this technology is just an add-on for such already-known Dejoy  functionality as Dejoy Bots.
-So, currently, creating a Mini App without creating a Dejoy Bot is not possible.
+The first thing to note is, technically, this technology is just an add-on for such already-known DeJoy  functionality as DeJoy Bots.
+So, currently, creating a Mini App without creating a DeJoy Bot is not possible.

-The platform offers a high variety of available methods to communicate with the Dejoy application to make your web applications look more native, allow them to simulate native application's behavior, and finally, to mimic native applications.
+The platform offers a high variety of available methods to communicate with the DeJoy application to make your web applications look more native, allow them to simulate native application's behavior, and finally, to mimic native applications.

 # Required Technologies
 Before starting to create an application on the Mini Apps platform, it is important to know what Mini Apps are from a technical standpoint.
 This will lead the developer to the selection of language and technology.